Swashbuckler (film): Production

 I'm underplaying this part when all the others are overplaying.
 I'm trying to be real but I'm also trying to find some sort of contemporary style.
 It's a mix between 1976 and what we used to call panache.
 It's as if you were to do Gary Cooper in '76 – I stand apart and alone.
 In Jaws I was conscious of overplaying.
 I'm not ashamed of it.
 I had to bring those American guys up to a certain pitch of energy.
 But here I'm taking it down and trying to go in the other way.
 Trying to be real in an unreal situation.
 I hate all this action, I loathe it.
 What am I doing running around like this?
 I'm better off sitting down, playing a scene like I'm talking to you.
 What I know about life is a fair bit, but it is not contained in sword fights or running up and down the masts of a ship or taking a punch.
 It's doubly hard because I'm English.
 English actors are always being asked to play princes or generals or pirate captains.
 I never get to sit in a booth with a girl and have a conversation.

-Geneviève Bujold made the film under her contract with Universal.
+Geneviève Bujold made the film under her contract with Universal, in part to avoid a lawsuit due to her backing out of an earlier project at the studio (she took her role in Earthquake for the same reason).
 She said later she did not regret making the film because "Robert Shaw is a man worth knowing."

 Director James Goldstone stated during filming:

 We're not doing a boffo comedy.
 We are not making fun of ourselves.
 One of the cardinal rules here is that every actor really believe what he is doing could actually happen...
 I hope to evoke all those feelings that audiences felt when they first saw Errol Flynn's movies, but at the same time I realise that if you saw an actual Errol Flynn movie today, marvelous as they were, you'd laugh.
 My job here is to keep the energy up, the motion moving forward, to maintain a level of joy.